bdsrstnt/devops-practice/README.md

   [--ssh-location=SSH_LOCATION]                    # Allowed IP's for SSH, in valid IP CIDR range (x.x.x.x/x).
 Default: 0.0.0.0/0
 ```

-### drupal-cluster-ubuntu-1404.template
-AWS CloudFormation template.
-Creates:
+#### Cluster setup with the CLI
+##### Cooking a base EC2 instance
+The drupal_recipe.tpl will create
+* an EC2 instance from image **ami-87564feb**
+* RDS MySql database

+The template will run the [install-drupal.sh](https://github.com/bdsrstnt/devops-practice/blob/master/install-drupal.sh) script to install the **Apache, PHP and Drupal**.
+Installation is done by Puppet.
+The used manifest is [drupal-install.pp](https://github.com/bdsrstnt/devops-practice/blob/master/puppet/drupal-install.pp)

+After the installation is done, your instance will have a running Apache with PHP, and Drupal installed on it.

+##### Creating AMI from the base instance
+After the base instance is up and running, with Drupal installed, the CLI creates a new AMI from this istance.
+When the AMI is available, the base instance is terminated.

+##### Creating the Drupal cluster
+The CLI will use the drupal_cluster.tpl to create the cluster stack.
+Parts:
 * LoadBalancer
 * AutoScalingGroup
-* LaunchConfiguration with Ubuntu EC2 instances (AMI id: ami-87564feb)
+* LaunchConfiguration with the previously created AMI
-* SecurityGroup for HTTP 80 and SSH 22 access, and one for the database access
+* SecurityGroup for HTTP 80 and SSH 20 access
-* MySql RDS DBInstance

-#### About the instances
-The launch configuration will create EC2 instances from image **ami-87564feb**.
-The config will run the [install-drupal.sh](https://github.com/bdsrstnt/devops-practice/blob/master/install-drupal.sh) script to install the **Apache, PHP and Drupal**.
-Installation is done by Puppet.
-The used manifest is [drupal-install.pp](https://github.com/bdsrstnt/devops-practice/blob/master/puppet/drupal-install.pp)

-After the installation is done, your instance will have a running apache with php, and Drupal installed on it.
+When the process is done, you can access the newly created Drupal cluster via the load balancer.